 Mixing the Batter

-In a large mixing bowl, whisk together the eggs, buttermilk, and melted butter until well combined.
-Gradually add in the sourdough starter, mixing until smooth.
-In another bowl, combine the cornmeal, flour, baking soda, sugar (if using), and salt.
-Slowly incorporate the dry mixture into the wet ingredients until just combined.
-Be careful not to overmix; a few lumps are okay.
+In a big bowl, whisk the eggs, buttermilk, and melted butter together until kinda smooth.
+Stir in the sourdough starter next.
+In another bowl, mix the cornmeal, flour, baking soda, sugar (if you’re using it), and salt.
+Pour the dry stuff into the wet and stir just until you don’t see big pockets of flour.
+A few lumps are okay—dont overmix or it gets tough.

 Baking the Cornbread

-Preheat your oven to 400°F (200°C).
-Grease a cast-iron skillet or a baking pan of your choice with butter or oil.
-Pour the batter into the prepared pan, spreading it evenly.
-Bake for about 20-25 minutes, or until the top is golden brown and a toothpick inserted into the center comes out clean.
-Keep an eye on it to avoid overbaking.
+Heat your oven to 400°F (200°C).
+Grease a cast-iron skillet or baking pan with butter or oil.
+Scoop the batter into the pan and spread it out evenly.
+Bake for about 20–25 minutes, until the top is golden and a toothpick in the center comes out clean.
+Keep an eye on it so it doesn’t dry out.

 Cooling and Serving Suggestions